Apple unveils larger iPhones, health-oriented watches

-(Reuters) - Apple Inc unveiled larger iPhones and watches based on the design of current models on Wednesday, confirming expectations that the company is making only minor changes to its lineup.
+(Reuters) - Apple Inc unveiled larger iPhones and watches based on the design of current models on Wednesday, confirming Wall Street expectations that the company is making only minor changes to its lineup.

-Apple wants users to upgrade to newer, more expensive devices as a way to boost revenue as global demand for smartphones levels off.
+The world’s most valuable tech company wants users to upgrade to newer, more expensive devices as a way to boost revenue as global demand for smartphones levels off.
 The strategy has helped Apple become the first publicly-traded U.S. company to hit a market value of more than $1 trillion earlier this year.

-Apple shares were down 0.9 percent on Nasdaq.
+Its shares were down 1.2 percent on Nasdaq.

-The new phones, based on last year’s iPhone X, are named XS and XS Max, based on last year’s iPhone X. The new iPhone XS has a 5.8-inch screen size, while iPhone XS Max is 6.5 inch in size, in line with Wall Street expectations.

-Apple uses the ‘S’ suffix when it upgrades components but leaves the exterior of a phone the same.
+Apple uses the ‘S’ suffix when it upgrades components but leaves the exterior design of a phone the same.
 Last year’s iPhone X - pronounced “ten” - represented a major redesign.

-Apple opened its event by saying its new Apple Watch Series 4 range will have edge-to-edge displays, like its latest phones, which are more than 30 percent bigger than displays on current models.
-The new watch, positioned as a more comprehensive health device, will be able to detect an irregular heartbeat and start an emergency call automatically if it detects a user falling down, potentially appealing to older customers.
+Apple, which is looking for ways to lessen reliance on phones for revenue, opened its event by announcing the new Apple Watch Series 4 range with edge-to-edge displays, like its latest phones, which are more than 30 percent bigger than displays on current models.

+It is positioning the new watch as a more comprehensive health device, able to detect an irregular heartbeat and start an emergency call automatically if it detects a user falling down, potentially appealing to older customers.
+It said it had approval for the device from the U.S. Food and Drug Administration.

+The FDA said it worked with Apple to develop apps for the Apple Watch.
+The agency said it has been taking steps to ease the regulatory pathway for companies seeking to create digital healthcare products.

-Shares of fitness device rival Fitbit Inc fell about 3.7 percent after the Series 4 introduction.
+Shares of fitness device rival Fitbit Inc fell about 3.7 percent after the Series 4 announcement.
 Shares of Garmin Ltd lost some earlier gains and were flat in midday New York trade.

-Shares of optical components makers Lumentum Holdings Inc and Finisar Corp, suppliers that power iPhone X’s Face ID feature and the TrueDepth camera technology, were down 1.6 percent and 0.4 percent in afternoon trading.

 Executives made the announcement at the Steve Jobs Theater at Apple’s new circular headquarters in Cupertino, California, named after the company’s co-founder who wowed the world with the first iPhone in 2007.